Haute-Marne: Tourism

-The Haute-Marne department is not a famous department but this peaceful territory has numerous interesting places to visit.
-Indeed, the department was one of the most powerful in French history thanks to metallurgy economy and was a land of confrontations along history.
+The Haute-Marne department is not among France's most widely known regions, yet it has a notable historical and cultural background.
+Historically, it was an important industrial centre, particularly due to its strong metallurgical economy.
+Throughout the centuries, its strategic location also made it a territory marked by numerous conflicts and confrontations.

 Thus, among other examples, the French Wars of Religion (from 1562 to 1598) began with the Massacre of Vassy in the north of the Haute-Marne department.
 Following this event, open military conflicts across France Kingdom began.
 The Edict of Nantes is the consequence of this period.

-The fortified town of Langres, famous for Denis Diderot author of the Encyclopédie, the Renaissance castle of Joinville, the Lake Der-Chantecoq (one of the biggest artificial lake in Europe), the Chateau de Cirey where Voltaire lived for a while with Émilie du Châtelet and the village of Colombey-les-Deux-Églises where Charles De Gaulle lived until his death are all major attractions.
+The fortified town of Langres, famous for Denis Diderot author of the Encyclopédie, the Renaissance castle of Joinville, the Lake Der-Chantecoq (one of the biggest artificial lakes in Europe), the Chateau de Cirey where Voltaire lived for a while with Émilie du Châtelet and the village of Colombey-les-Deux-Églises where Charles De Gaulle lived until his death are all major attractions.

 Haute-Marne is also well known for some famous French great men and women as: